stwe/SgCity/README.md

 * A skybox for a nice background
 * A camera that allows us to move freely
 * Terrain manipulation (raise and lower)
+* Tile selection
 * Different tiles for residential, commercial, industrial and traffic zones
-* Tile selection
 * Animated water surfaces
 * Loads 3D models made in Blender (so we can load plants, trees, buildings etc.)

 ## Next

+* Config game
 * Traffic system
 * Find connected regions
 * Heightmap based terrain creation